+a.

-- a.
-The permittee shall prepare a full report of the results of all tests conducted pursuant to this section in accordance with the Report Preparation Section of EPA/821/R-02-013, or the most current publication, for every valid or invalid toxicity test initiated whether carried to completion or not.
+The permittee shall prepare a full report of the results of all tests conducted pursuant to this Part in accordance with the Report Preparation Section of EPA-821-R-02-012, for every valid or invalid toxicity test initiated, whether carried to completion or not.
 The permittee shall retain each full report pursuant to the provisions of PART III.C.3 of this permit.
 The permittee shall submit full reports upon the specific request of the Agency.
-For any test which fails, is considered invalid or which is terminated early for any reason, the full report must be submitted for agency review. - b.
+For any test which fails, is considered invalid or which is terminated early for any reason, the full report must be submitted for agency review.

+b.

 A valid test for each species must be reported during each reporting period specified in PART I of this permit unless the permittee is performing a TRE which may increase the frequency of testing and reporting.
 Only ONE set of biomonitoring data for each species is to be recorded for each reporting period.
-The data submitted should reflect the LOWEST lethal and sub-lethal effects results for each species during the reporting period.
-All invalid tests, repeat tests (for invalid tests), and retests (for tests previously failed) performed during the reporting period must be attached for EPA review. - c.
-The permittee shall submit the results of each valid toxicity test as follows below.
+The data submitted should reflect the LOWEST Survival results for each species during the reporting period.
+All invalid tests, repeat tests (for invalid tests), and retests (for tests previously failed) performed during the reporting period must be attached for EPA review.

+The permittee shall report the following results of each valid toxicity test.
 Submit retest information, if required, clearly marked as such.
-Only results of valid tests are to be reported. - Pimephales promelas (Fathead Minnow) - (A) If the No Observed Effect Concentration (NOEC) for survival is less than the critical dilution, enter a "1"; otherwise, enter a "0" for Parameter No. TEM6C. - (B) Report the NOEC value for survival, Parameter No. TOM6C.
+Only results of valid tests are to be reported.

+Daphnia pulex

-- (C) Report the highest (critical dilution or control) Coefficient of Variation, Parameter No. TQM6C. - Daphnia pulex - (A) If the NOEC for survival is less than the critical dilution, enter a "1"; otherwise, enter a "0" for Parameter No. TEM3D - (B) Report the NOEC value for survival, Parameter No. TOM3D - (C) Report the highest (critical dilution or control) Coefficient of Variation, Parameter No. TQM3D - d.
-Enter the following codes on the DMR for retests only: - For retest number 1, Parameter 22415, enter a '1' if the NOEC for survival is less than the critical dilution; otherwise, enter a '0' - For retest number 2, Parameter 22416, enter a '1' if the NOEC for survival is less than the critical dilution; otherwise, enter a '0'
+- (A) If the NOEC for survival is less than the critical dilution, enter a "1"; otherwise, enter a "0" for Parameter No. TEM3D. - (B) Report the NOEC value for survival, Parameter No. TOM3D. - (C) Report the highest (critical dilution or control) Coefficient of Variation, Parameter No. TQM3D.